Dr. James Hudziak on The Balanced Mind Parent Network's Flipswitch: the Bipolar and Depression Connection

 Dr. Jim Hudziak: I tell them two things.
 One, I’d tell all teenagers to go home and tell their parents that you think it is important for your parents to know that no matter how hard they try, you will never think they are cool.
 If you do that your parents will be relieved of trying to be cool, trying to be hip, trying to fit in.
 Your parents… tell your parents, "I want to know exactly what you believe."
 Tell your parents to say, "Tell me I am not allowed to drink.
 Tell me I am not allowed to smoke.
 Tell me I am not allowed to take risks, because I want to know what you feel.
 I really do."
 Because one of the great problems in American families right now is a lot of parents try to be cool, try to be hip, and they are operating under an illusion that their teenager is going to think they are cool or hip and that is somehow going to help their child.
 It does not, and more often leads to problems.
 So, teenagers, you need to release us old people of this idea that we are ever going to be cool.

 Now, at the same time I would ask teenagers to go home and say, "My parents are doing the best thing they can.
 My parents are doing the best thing they can and they are trying to help me even though they don’t completely understand me.
 So, the best way I can help my parents is I can help myself by taking responsibility for these choices I make".
 And those are the best outcomes I have ever seen is when you can convince parents, "Look, you just need to be a parent" and we convince a teenager, “you just need to be a teenager” and you guys should have a dialogue about how different those two things are and celebrate them.
 Having raised teenagers and having been educated that I am uncool.
 I can tell you that it has helped me as well.

-The Balanced Mind Foundation: So, Dr. Hudziak, thanks so much.
+The Balanced Mind Parent Network: So, Dr. Hudziak, thanks so much.

 Dr. Jim Hudziak: Thank you.